|Approximately 5 times per year

 Schedule and Time Commitment

-The 100% online Lean Six Sigma Black Belt certification spans 16 weeks.
+The 100% online Lean Six Sigma Black Belt certificate spans 16 weeks.
 It includes pre-work, weekly learning modules and breaks.
-The breaks provide students with additional time to collect data, present gate reviews to management teams at their organization, and prepare assignments.
+The breaks provide students with additional time to collect data, present gate reviews to management teams at their organization and prepare assignments.

-Students have the opportunity to participate in online discussions with classmates about their project deliverables and receive real-time coaching from the instructor via the discussion forum, email, phone or online chat.
+Students have the opportunity to participate in online discussions with classmates about their project deliverables and receive real-time coaching from the instructor via live WebEx sessions, a discussion forum, email or phone call.